Chart Color Schemes

 Lowood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lowood's dwelling structure, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings.
-In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
-Home ownership in Lowood stood at 31.4%, with mortgaged dwellings at 32.1% and rented ones at 36.6%.
-The median monthly mortgage repayment in the area was $1,300, lower than Brisbane metro's average of $1,863.
-The median weekly rent in Lowood was $295, compared to Brisbane metro's $380.
+Lowood's dwelling structure, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Lowood was 31.4%, with the rest either mortgaged (32.1%) or rented (36.6%).
+The median monthly mortgage repayment was $1,300, below Brisbane metro's average of $1,863.
+Median weekly rent in Lowood was $295, compared to Brisbane metro's $380.
 Nationally, Lowood's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing